On Teissier's example of an equisingularity class that cannot be defined over the rationals: Grünbaum's example

 To break the symmetry of the above arrangement we add the line $\overline{HE}$ to the arrangement $\mathcal C'$.
 The resulting arrangement consists of 10 lines intersecting at 18 points, including the point at infinity, the intersection of the lines $\overline {AD}$ and $\overline {HE}$.
 Denote this arrangement by $\overline {\mathcal C'}$.

 Let $\A'$ be any affine line arrangement equiconfigurational with $\overline {\Car'}$.
-Let $l_i(x,y)$, $i=1, 2,. . . , 9$ be equations of the 9 lines of arrangement $\Car'$ and $l_{10}(x,y)$ an equation of the line $\overline{HE}$.
+For simplicity of notation we label the points and the lines of $\A'$ by the same letters as the corresponding ones of $\overline {\mathcal C'}$.
+Let $l_i(x,y)$, $i=1, 2,. . . , 9$ be equations of the 9 lines of $\A'$ and $l_{10}(x,y)$ an equation of the line $\overline{HE}$.
 Consider, similarly to Example \ref{exmp:rational}, the extension $\F$ of $\Q$ by the real coordinates of the points of the arrangement $\A'$ and denote by $G$ its Galois group ($\F$ and $G$ depend of course on $\A'$ and not only on $\overline {\Car'}$).
 Thus $G$ acts on the points of $\F^2$ by conjugating the coordinates and on the lines in $\F^2$ by conjugating the coefficients of their equations.

 \begin{multicols}{2} \tikzset{ add/.style args={#1 and #2}{ to path={ ($(\tikztostart)!-#1!(\tikztotarget)$)--($(\tikztotarget)!-#2!(\tikztostart)$) \tikztonodes},add/.default={.2 and .2}}}